a4lg/mirrorrepo-git/README.md

 Combined Repository Format
 ---------------------------

-By running `mirrorrepo-git init` command, it creates a bare git repository which contains all archived objects on the current directory.
+By running `init` command, it creates a combined repository which has a bare git repository which contains all archived objects on the current directory.

 In the combined repository directory, there are some other bare repositories.

 *	refs-history/NAME
 	Repository which holds all reference information in the "refs" file.
 	It's used when making mirrors and updated on fetch.
 *	mirrors/NAME
-	Default mirror repository updated on `mirrorrepo-git update` command.
+	Local mirrors created and updated on `update` command.
 *	snapshots/NAME
-	Snapshots created by `mirrorrepo-git snapshot` command.
+	Snapshots created by `snapshot` command.

 Security Considerations
 ------------------------

-When fetching from remote repositories, it can leak other remote repository's information.
+When fetching from remote repositories, it can leak other remote repositories' information.
 This is the default behavior.
-If you set `--secure` flag when fetching from remote, mirrorrepo-git uses a bit inefficient techniques to fetch remote objects (not as inefficient as holding whole local repositories per remote).
+If you set `--secure` flag when fetching from remote, mirrorrepo-git uses a bit inefficient way to fetch remote objects (not as inefficient as holding whole local repository per remote).

-When fetching from local mirrors, it can leak other mirror repository's information.
+When fetching from local mirrors/snapshots, it can leak other repositories' information.
 This is by-design.
 If you don't want to leak such information, just export a repository with `--secure` flag.
-Secure-exported repository no longer shares object storage and no information leaks should occur.
+Exported repository (with `--secure` flag) no longer shares object storage and no information leaks should occur.

 License